Human Services Building, Room 302

-A speech-language pathologist evaluates and provides treatment for children and adults who have communication and swallowing disorders.
-The bachelor’s degree is a pre-professional degree for people wishing to pursue graduate study in communication sciences and disorders or speech-language pathology or for those wishing to pursue a career as a speech-language pathology assistant.
+A speech-language pathologist evaluates and provides treatment for children and adults who have communication disorders.
+The bachelor’s degree is a pre-professional degree for people wishing to pursue graduate study in communication sciences and disorders or speech and language pathology or for those wishing to pursue a career as a speech-language pathology assistant.
 The master’s degree is required for Texas licensure and clinical certification by the American Speech-Language-Hearing Association.

 Admission is based upon the applicant’s overall GPA and grades in the introductory CSDS courses.
 To be considered for admission review, the applicant must submit the following materials: